AccessToJusticeUK/simplified-pip/README.md

 # Simplified PiP
+Digital form for agencies assisting clients with their Personal Independence Payment request to the UK Department for Work and Pensions (DWP).

 ## Contributing
 We practise [Trunk Based Development](https://trunkbaseddevelopment.com) which means that all commits should go directly to master.